The History of Alzheimer’s Disease

 Alzheimer later published his descriptions of several similar patients in 1909 and Kraepelin included Ms. Deter’s case in the 1910 edition of his widely respected psychiatry textbook.
 It was Kraepelin who named this dementia after his junior colleague.

-Auguste Deter was not an elderly woman at the onset of her illness, and Alzheimer’s disease (AD) was therefore regarded as a “presenile dementia” to distinguish it from the familiar “senile dementia” thought to result from aging-related vascular disease.
+Auguste Deter was not an elderly woman at the onset of her illness, and Alzheimer’s disease was therefore regarded as a “presenile dementia” to distinguish it from the familiar “senile dementia,” thought to result from aging-related vascular disease.
 Further investigation, however, showed that plaques and tangles were present in the brains of the majority of older adults with symptoms of dementia.

 The Most Common Form of Dementia